teracow/googliser/README.md

 6 : thumbnail gallery build failed.

 ---
-**Known Issues**
+**Known Issues:**

-- (2016-06-08) It's ignoring the failure limit due to the new concurrency code inserted yesterday.
+- (2016-06-08) Script is ignoring the set failure-limit due to the new concurrency code inserted yesterday.
 Hoping to fix that today.
 - Display output during download needs to be a little more sensible.
 Still using the test program's output.
 - 'quiet' mode has not been enabled yet.
 This will supress display output.
 Low on my list but I'll correct this soon.

 ---
-**Work-in-Progress**
+**Work-in-Progress:**

 - (2016-06-08) - Concurrent downloads are now available!
-Can perform 8 wgets at the same time (much faster).
+Can use multiple wgets to download (much faster).
 Still got some cleanup to do though. :)

 ---
-**To-Do List**
+**To-Do List:**

 - Check if target directory already has .html and .list files present.
 Prompt to remove or overwrite these?
 - Move debug file into target directory?